jbush001/NyuziToolchain/docs/LangRef.rst

 -  min
 -  umax
 -  umin
+-  fadd
+-  fsub

-The type of '<value>' must be an integer type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.
+For most of these operations, the type of '<value>' must be an integer type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.
+For xchg, this may also be a floating point type with the same size constraints as integers.
+For fadd/fsub, this must be a floating point type.
 The type of the '``<pointer>``' operand must be a pointer to that type.
 If the ``atomicrmw`` is marked as ``volatile``, then the optimizer is not allowed to modify the number or order of execution of this ``atomicrmw`` with other :ref:`volatile operations <volatile>`.

 A ``atomicrmw`` instruction can also take an optional ":ref:`syncscope <syncscope>`" argument.